© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Aldford motte and bailey and shell keep castle is a scheduled monument protected by Historic England under reference 1007605.
 View the official record →

-Aldford motte and bailey is a Norman fortification located in Cheshire, England, dating from the late eleventh or early twelfth century.
+Aldford motte and bailey is a Norman castle situated in Cheshire, dating from the late eleventh century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007605.

 Aldford motte and bailey and shell keep castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007605.